Michael-Sebero/SCX-AURA/README.md

 > **ABSTRACT**: `scx_aura` is a BPF CPU scheduler built on [sched_ext](https://github.com/sched-ext/scx), designed for **laptop workloads** that demand both low-latency responsiveness and long battery life.
 It classifies every task by observed sleep and CPU behaviour, routes work through a 3-tier priority system, and actively manages CPU placement and frequency to keep efficiency cores idle.
 >
 > - **3-Tier Classification** Tasks sorted into Interactive / Default / Background by per-process sleep-to-CPU ratio and per-task wakeup frequency
-> - **Starvation Enforcement** Each tier has a hard latency budget (0 ms / 75 ms / 250 ms); expired budgets win dispatch unconditionally regardless of normal ordering
+> - **Bounded Starvation Avoidance** Each tier has a hard latency budget (0 ms / 75 ms / 250 ms); an expired budget wins dispatch unconditionally only if nothing higher is runnable — otherwise it's granted a single bounded quantum before the decision is re-evaluated, so a lower tier can never monopolize the CPU once a higher tier is also waiting
-> - **Priority Dispatch Window** Interactive tasks arm an 8 ms priority window on arrival; during that window they preempt all lower-tier work without waiting for EDF ordering
+> - **Depleting Warp Budget** Each tier gets a per-tier budget (8 ms / 2 ms / 0 ms) to preempt EDF ordering ahead of lower tiers; the budget drains in real time while spent and only refills when the tier wins its next dispatch fairly, so sustained arrivals can never warp indefinitely
 > - **Adaptive Time-Slice Feedback** Per-task queue delay drives a fixed-point gain that scales each task's slice up or down; gradient detection and a high-activity-index streak catch rising and sustained congestion
-> - **E-Core Idle Consolidation** When the system is below 75% load, all tiers avoid efficiency cores, letting them reach deep C-states and extend battery life
+> - **E-Core Idle Consolidation with Passive Rebalance** When the system is below 75% load, all tiers avoid efficiency cores at enqueue time, and an idle performance core will reclaim work already sitting on an efficiency core's queue rather than let it sit there while the P-core idles
 > - **Per-Process Interactivity Scoring** Each process group accumulates CPU-used and voluntary-sleep time; the ratio updates a 0–16 score that drives tier placement and decays over time so past behaviour does not permanently define a group

 ## Navigation